tapyu/python-lessons/README.md

 # Python packages

-- A Python package is a directory structure containing Python codes which perform a specific set of functionalities.
+- [A Python package][1] is a directory structure containing Python codes which perform a specific set of functionalities.
 - Packages can contain sub-packages and modules (`.py` files), forming a nested structure.
 - In addition to sub-packages and modules, a Python package also contains files related to [package managenment and versioning](https://github.com/tapyu/python-lessons/tree/package-managers).